samsquire/ideas2/README.md

 # 94. Spreadsheet web designer

 A development server that can be the destination of any web form.
-Using the primitives map, filer, reduce, a spreadsheet that lets you handle web requests and map data to web pages.
+Using the primitives map, filer, reduce, a spreadsheet that lets you see incoming data and transform it into a web page.

 # 95.